firesidefiction/firesidefiction.github.io/_posts/2017-04-13-march-submissions-results.md

 (Speaking of which, we're opening to submissions for short stories of 1,000-4,000 words on Sunday for one week!)

-Without further ado:

-# Here's what we bought last month
+Without further ado, here's what we bought last month:

 {% include author.html
             name="Dawn Bonanno"